 - ISO 13485:2016 is a standard based upon ISO 9001:2008 and is specific to the design and manufacture of medical devices.
-This standard is projected to be adopted by the Food and Drug Administration (FDA) by April 2019.
+This standard is projected to be adopted by the Food and Drug Administration (FDA) in 2019.

 - Title 21 CFR 820 is the current quality system for medical devices used by the FDA.
 The FDA enforces this title currently, but they will move from 21 CFR 820 to ISO 13485:2016 which will simplify the QMS of companies seeking FDA approval for their medical devices and makes it easier for international trade.

 If a company meets the requirements of ISO 13485:2016, they should easily be able to meet the FDA Quality System Requirements (QSR).
-Need help migrating from ISO 13485 to FDA QSR 820?

 Where do they each apply?

 ISO 13485 is a global standard that is voluntary in the US but required in some countries.
 ISO 13485 will become the FDA’s mandatory QMS April of 2019.
 Third party registrars (CB’s) conduct audits to ensure conformance.